HEIWA-IT/TripAgency/README.md

 Specifications by examples implemented with Cucumber
 ### 3-3 TDD
 to fill

 ## 4 Living Documentation
 Cukedoctor
 See in the following repository in the domain module: domain/build/TripAgency
 You should see a pdf file containing the results of the cucumber tests.

 ## 5 Hexagonal architecture
 Multi modules:
 - domain (the most important module)
 - infrastructure (infrastructure repository) and exposition (infrastructure driver) for the technical ones

 ## 6 DataBase Managing tool
 Liquibase: Database version control and deployment

 ## 7 I18n
 to fill

 ## 8 CI/CD best practices
-to fill
+For all the following parts of this chapter, a better possibility is to encapsulate your command in a shell script.
+You can also use a Makefile.
+This is what I have done here.
+Create also an alias that can be called from a project and do the work.
+Example **build** or **make build** for a **./mvnw install** or **./gradlew build** command.

 ## 9 Let's make it work
-For all th efollowing parts of this chapter, a better possibility is to encapsulate your command in a shell script.
-Create also an alias that can be called from a project and do the work.
-Example **build** for a **./mvnw install** or **./gradlew build** command.
+Have a look at the **Makefile** file to see the actions you can do.

 ### Compilation
 To make the project build, you can use the following commands depending on the tool you want to use:
 **./mvnw install** or **./gradlew build**

-### Generate Cukedoctor documentation
+### Generate the living documentation
-Here is the command to execute Cukedoctor documentation where
+Here is the command to generate the living documentation with Cukedoctor where
 - CUKEDOCTOR_MAIN_JAR is the path to 'cukedoctor-main.jar'
 - PROJECT_VERSION is the version number of the project

-This command can be executed after the execution of Cucumber tests.
-You can find some in the domain and e2e modules.
+This command should be executed after the execution of Cucumber tests.
+You can find some in the **domain** and **e2e** modules.

 ``
 java -jar ${CUKEDOCTOR_MAIN_JAR}